guilhermeneves/SelfStreamLive-Jitsi/README.md

 - [X] Create APT repository and change ansible to read from there.
 - [ ] Configure Automatically Droplet Alerts to CPU and Inbound and Outbound Net https://www.digitalocean.com/docs/monitoring/quickstart/
 - [ ] Configure DigitalOcean Firewall
-- [ ] Evaluate certificates creation limits on LetsEncrypt ( Error creating new order :: too many certificates already issued for exact set of domains: domingo-milagres-host.selfstream.live: see https://letsencrypt.org/docs/rate-limits)
+- [ ] Evaluate certificates creation limits on LetsEncrypt ( Error creating new order :: too many certificates already issued for exact set of domains: domingo-milagres-host.selfstream.live: see https://letsencrypt.org/docs/rate-limits) - Not very important as the subdomain will change within the time.

     ```
     sudo ufw allow 80/tcp